auth0/nextjs-auth0/examples/README.md

 #### Environment Variables
-Once the application is configured and deployed (the first deploy will fail because of the missing environment variables, but we need to hit deploy before continuing), move to the application's Environment Variables (Settings > Environment Variables) and ensure to configure the following variables:
+Once the application is configured and deployed (the first deploy will fail because of the missing environment variables, but we need to hit deploy before continuing as we need to configure a more complex set of variables which is not possible from the import screen), move to the application's Environment Variables (Settings > Environment Variables) and ensure to configure the following variables:

 | Name  | Type  | Value |
 | ------------- | ------------- | ------------- |